-Fall Creek, Osseo (WQOW) -- Cloverbelt Conference rivals Fall Creek and Osseo-Fairchild will each have a new head coach this season.
+Fall Creek, Osseo (WQOW) -- Fall Creek and Osseo-Fairchild each have proud football traditions, but both programs are eyeing a return to the postseason.

-Fall Creek kicks off the season on Friday, August 23, when the Crickets visit Altoona.
+Fall Creek kicks of the season on Thursday, August 17, when the Crickets host Eau Claire Regis.